Function Invocation#

 Prerequisites

-• Familiarity with the basic HTTP pexec invocation API HTTP (Polling) usage documented above
+Familiarity with the basic HTTP invocation, API usage documented above

 Client Configuration

-1. The client initiates a connection by making a POST request including the header Accept: text/event-stream.
+The client initiates a connection by making a POST request including the header

 Handling Server Responses

 The NVCF worker will read events from the inference container for up to a default of 20 minutes until the inference container closes the connection, whichever is earlier.
 Do not create an infinite event stream.
-Even if the client disconnects, the worker will still read events, which can tie up your function until the worker stops reading as described above, or the request times out.
+If the client disconnects, the worker will eventually time out and close the request.

 Example